Table of Contents

 By default the unlockSound parameter is null.
 This will be automatically resolved to PDAHandler.UnlockBasic.
 While you can technically use any sound asset, the only other recommended sound is PDAHandler.UnlockImportant.

-Creating an entry: Voice logs
+Voice logs

 Degasi Voice Log